ZiadMansourM/notes/blog/2024-04-15-kubernetes/index.md

 --version 1.14.4 \
 --namespace cert-manager \
 --create-namespace
+# Later when you are done
+helm uninstall cert-manager -n cert-manager
 ```

-#### Temp Steps:
+#### Steps Needed
+The following is just us drafting the plan we will use Terraform not the UI.
+Do not worry if you did not understand a certain part we are just drafting plan.
+We will go into details.

-1. Delegate a subdomain to Route53. `*.monitoring.devopsbyexample.io`.
+1. Delegate a subdomain to Route53. `*.k8s.sreboy.com`.
   1. Create a public hosted zone in Route53.
-    - Domain Name: `monitoring.devopsbyexample.io`.
+    - Domain Name: `k8s.sreboy.com`.
-    - Type: `Public Hosted Zone`.
-    - Click `Create`.
-  2. Create an NS record in Namecheap.
+  2. Create a `nameserver - NS` record in Namecheap.
-  3. Test a subdomain `test.monitoring.devopsbyexample.io` in Route53 and try to resolve it with `dig +short test.monitoring.devopsbyexample.io`.
-Value could be: `10.10.10.10`.
+  3. (Optional) Test subdomain delegation with a dummy `test.k8s.sreboy.com` in Route53 and try to resolve it with `dig +short test.k8s.sreboy.com`.
+Value can be anything: `10.10.10.10`.
+You can also use this tool to see DNS propagation [whatsmydns](https://www.whatsmydns.net/).
 2. We will use IRSA: ***IAM Roles for Service Accounts*** to allow the `cert-manager` to manage the `Route53` hosted zone.
   1. Create OpenID Connect Provider first:
     - Open eks service in AWS Console.
 Then under clusters select the cluster.